MicahBear/MicahBear/README.md

 🔭 I’m currently working on Thumb : personal gardening tracker
 <br/>
-🌱 I’m currently learning C# and .NET
+🌱 I’m currently playing and experimenting with Docker and AWS

 📫 How to reach me: